attilaberencsi/gwtools/README.md

 - Pull this repo using ABAPGit **OR**
 - copy-paste report source: zgw_tools.prog.abap into a GW (FES) or S/4HANA System.

-Not all developers are able to use ABAPGit behind corporate walls, therefore only a single report **ZGW_TOOLS** is to be created only.
+Not all developers are able to use ABAPGit behind corporate walls, therefore only a single report **ZGW_TOOLS** is to be created in latter option only.

 ## Test results